-It was very difficult to build a theme park on the land where Magic Kingdom currently sits.
-Since Seven Seas Lagoon was created on similar land as the Magic Kingdom land, soil from the lagoon was brought to the Magic Kingdom land help stabilize that area for building.
-This soil removed from the soon-to-be lagoon area helped create Walt Disney World’s Seven Seas Lagoon.
+Building a theme park on the land where Magic Kingdom currently stands was quite challenging.
+One solution to address this issue was to use the excavated soil from the lagoon site and transport it to the Magic Kingdom site to help stabilize the area for construction.
+The soil removed from the future lagoon area contributed to the creation of the Seven Seas Lagoon.

 Morris: Geo-engineers underestimated the density and depth of the root-mat in the area of Seven Seas Lagoon.
 In some areas, it went down 40 or 50 feet!
 Caused headaches and delays.
 The Seven Seas Lagoon might have been designed differently had they known the conditions; Magic Kingdom location was moved a quarter mile east from the early plans to avoid similar conditions.